The Rosie

 Her steely gaze fixed on me.
 I cant do nothing with the boy

-here.
-A long pause.
-Her eyes rolling.
-Oh, damn it, guess I can call
+night.
+Another pause.
+Oh, damn it, guess I can call my

-my sister.
-Why now?
-Middle of the night.
-The phone fell back into its
+sister.
+The phone fell back into its cradle.

 I sat down on the